 This chapter provides information to help you diagnose and solve problems that you might encounter.
 If you do not find the solution here, visit the NETGEAR support site at http://support.netgear.com for product and contact information.

-This chapter includes:
+This chapter includes the following sections:

-- Basic Functioning - Troubleshooting Buttons - If You Do Not See All Your Devices with the NETGEAR genie - If You Do Not See the Powerline Icon on Your Network Map
+- Basic Functioning

+- Troubleshooting Buttons

+- If You Do Not See All Your Devices with the NETGEAR genie

+- If You Do Not See the Powerline Icon on Your Network Map

+- Symantec Endpoint Protection

 Basic Functioning